oracle-livelabs/apex/social-media-app/6-build-cards-region/6-build-cards-region.md

 In this lab, you will:
 - Create the Cards region to display the posts
-- Configure the attributes of the Cards region to maych our design
+- Configure the attributes of the Cards region to match our design

 ### Prerequisites